Estimate Time5 min

 The equity Americans can build in their home is important for a few reasons:

 1. Home equity is the biggest asset most Americans have.
-Almost two-thirds of Americans have equity in a home, with the median value of that equity coming in at $174,000, according to the US Census Bureau.5
+Almost two-thirds of Americans have equity in a home,5 with the median value of that equity coming in at $299,000, according to the US Census Bureau.6

 2. Homes may appreciate, or gain, in value.
-Since 1991, home prices have risen an average of 298% or an average of 4.4% annually, according to the Federal Housing Finance Agency.6 As with any investment, though, past performance is no guarantee of future success, and a home may decrease in value, even below the amount you owe on a mortgage.
+Since 1991, home prices have risen an average of 319% overall, and 5.7% in the last year alone, according to the Federal Housing Finance Agency.7 As with any investment, though, past performance is no guarantee of future success, and a home may decrease in value, even below the amount you owe on a mortgage.

 3. If you need or choose to, you can borrow against the equity you've built in the form of a home equity loan or home equity line of credit (HELOC).

 Be sure to do your homework before signing on any dotted line, especially for a mortgage, which can have a lot of variables.
 For example, you may be able to choose if your mortgage has a fixed or variable rate.
 Fixed-rate mortgages and variable-rate mortgages offer important tradeoffs—variable-rate mortgages are more complex and often offer lower initial rates but with the possibility of rate increases.
-If you're in the market, look over these 6 things any homebuyer should consider when shopping for a mortgage.
+If you're in the market, learn more about the major decisions you may have to make when shopping for a mortgage.

 What is bad debt?